pranjalsuthar-555/pranjalsuthar-555/README.md

 **[Free Kit](https://free-kit-project.vercel.app)**

-70+ genuinely free design resources in one searchable directory.
-Community-sourced, weekly updates, Hello Kitty energy, and a mini arcade game.
-Built because the version that should already exist didn't.
+70+ genuinely free design resources in one searchable place.
+Community-sourced, weekly updates, Hello Kitty energy.
+Built because the version that should already exist didn't — and because caring about what you make includes caring about what tools are available to others.

 `React` `Vite` `Vanilla CSS` `localStorage`

 </td>
 <td width="50%" valign="top">

-**Angels in the Grey Zone** *(in progress)*
+**Angels in the Grey Zone** *(building)*

-A personal aesthetic universe.
-Constructed script system.
+A constructed aesthetic universe.
+A typeface drawn from Sanskrit phonemes.
 Wing repair mythology.
-Pan-Asian spiritual sampling without appropriation.
-The moodboard exists.
-The thesis document exists.
-The rest is being built.
+Pan-Asian divine archetypes studied without flattening them.
+The most subversive thing a person can do in an attention economy that profits from reactivity is create something for the joy of it, on purpose.

 `Figma` `Cormorant Garamond` `Space Mono` `patience`